ringvold/neots/README.md

 # neots (NeoOTS)

-Inspired by https://github.com/sniptt-official/ots but but implements ChaCha20-Poly1305 instead of AES GCM.
+Inspired by https://github.com/sniptt-official/ots but but implements ChaCha20-Poly1305 (ChaPoly) instead of AES GCM.

-TODO:
+Backend supporting ChaPoly and AES GCM: https://github.com/ringvold/ots

+**TODO:**
-[ ] Actually support expires flag (expiry is hard coded to 2 hours) [ ] Implement config file compatible with `ots`
+- [ ] Actually support expires flag (expiry is hard coded to 2 hours)

-## Why Chacha20?
+## Why ChaPoly?
 Some people seems to prefer ChaCha20-Poly1305 (ChaPoly for short) over AES GCM.
 It does not require hardware acceleration to be fast.
 It might be a bit more secure, theoretically, maybe, but what do I know, I'm no expert. 🤷‍♂️